You’ve just bought an amazing piece of merino apparel and let’s face it, it was an investment.

 It’s easier than you think!

-Our company has been featured for producing some of the best merino wool padded socks on the market, so we happen to know a thing or two about merino wool.
+Our company has been featured for producing some of the best merino wool cushioned socks on the market, so we happen to know a thing or two about merino wool.

 In this article, we’re going to show you our tips to best care for your merino wool apparel.